 When a person's wage and SE earnings exceed the statutory earnings limit, social security benefits of the working beneficiary and dependents are reduced by a percentage of the excess earnings.
-In 2008 the annual earnings limit for those less than full retirement age is \$13,560, and for those who have attained full retirement age, earnings are unlimited.
+In 2009 the annual earnings limit for those less than full retirement age is \$14,160, and for those who have attained full retirement age, earnings are unlimited.
 The reduction of benefits is one-half of excess earnings when the taxpayer is less than full retirement age.
 Full retirement age for those born in 1941 is 65 and 8 months; for those born in 1942 it is 65 and 10 months; and for those born in 1943-1954 it is 66 (see the Social Security Administration Web site for those born in later years).
-The 2008 cost-of-living increase in benefits was 5.8%-the highest increase since the 7.4% increase in 1982.